PatternAgents/MIDIcontroller/README.md

 -	 : Add per-instance selection of MIDI channel, cable, and interface
 -	 : Add usbMIDI.read(); in MIDI_loop to fix the eventual MIDI crash due to
 -	 : http://forum.pjrc.com/threads/24179-Teensy-3-Ableton-Analog-CC-causes-midi-crash
--
+-        : global "MIDIchannel" is obsolete and no longer used
+-        : defaults are now CC Message, Channel 10, Cable 0 , USB device Interface
+-        : use the .SetChannel() and .setOnMessage/.setOffMessage API's to change the defaults -
 -  2.2.5 : Bugfixed jitter that occurred when using inputRange() with input maxed
 -        : Arguments for specific velocities can now be passed to velocity inputs